intel/ai-reference-models/docs/notebooks/low_precision_optimization/README.md

 ## Purpose

-Demostrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture by Intel® Neural Compressor and show the performance gain after quantization.
+Demonstrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture by Intel® Neural Compressor and show the performance gain after quantization.

 ## Supported AI Frameworks